I Am a Camera (film)

 I Am a Camera is a 1955 British comedy-drama film based on the 1945 book The Berlin Stories by Christopher Isherwood and the 1951 eponymous play by John Van Druten.
 The film is a fictionalized account of Isherwood's time living in Berlin between the World Wars.
 Directed by Henry Cornelius, from a script by John Collier, I Am a Camera stars Laurence Harvey as Isherwood and Julie Harris recreating her Tony Award-winning performance as Sally Bowles.

-The film was critically unsuccessful upon its release in both the United Kingdom and the United States, and it was subjected to restrictive ratings.
+Censors in both the United Kingdom and United States demanded considerable emendations to the film which led to significant deviations from the source material by Van Druten and Isherwood.
+Although critically unsuccessful upon its release, the film became a smash hit at the 1955 British box office.
 Long overshadowed by Cabaret, the 1966 stage and 1972 film adaptation of the same source material, contemporary critics have noted the historic interest of this earlier presentation.

 Plot

 In contemporary London, Christopher Isherwood attends a literary party for the launch of a memoir, the author of which he is surprised to learn is Sally Bowles.
 This knowledge sparks a reverie, and the film flashes back to Berlin, New Year's Eve 1931.
 Broke and frustrated with his writing, Christopher plans to spend the night in, but his would-be gigolo friend Fritz insists they go to a night club to see Fritz's new inamorata, Sally Bowles, perform.
 Fritz hopes to live off Sally's earnings as a film star, but his ardour quickly cools at the sight of her fiancé Pierre, with whom she plans to leave for Paris that night.
 Instead, Pierre absconds with her money.
 Chris, taking pity on her, invites her to stay at his boarding house.
 They arrange for Chris to move to a smaller room, and for Sally to take his old room.
 Over the course of a long and unproductive winter, in which Chris cannot write, and Sally finds no work, Chris attempts to initiate a sexual relationship with Sally.
 She rejects him, saying it would spoil their friendship.

 Their spirits renewed by the Spring, Christopher and Sally splurge on a Champagne cocktail at a café, and Sally quickly orders far more cocktails and caviar than they can afford.
 They are extricated from the situation by wealthy American socialite Clive Mortimer, who pays their bill and takes them on a tour of Berlin night spots.
 Thus begins a whirlwind relationship between the three, culminating in a planned trip to Honolulu.
 The trip never happens, as Clive wires that his plans have changed.
 Chris and Sally have a terrible fight, resulting in a rift in their friendship, and Sally's planned departure.